2016 Asia Regional Forum on Business and Human Rights

 - Indigenous peoples’ rights.

-The Forum will also discuss the national and regional application of global business and human rights issues, such as national action plans, corporate human rights due diligence, and the role of the State as an economic actor.
-The final list of themes and sessions may change following further consultations with partners.
+The Forum discussed the national and regional application of global business and human rights issues, such as national action plans, corporate human rights due diligence, and the role of the State as an economic actor.